GeneralSergal/ORP-omni-tools/README.md

 [ibracool99@gmail.com](mailto:ibracool99@gmail.com)

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is a fork of omni-tools.
+The original core framework is used under the terms of the MIT License (Copyright (c) 2024 Ibrahima Gaye Coulibaly).
+All modifications, extensions, and custom pipeline modules developed under this fork are licensed under the GNU General Public License v3.0.